 NFX, the venture capital firm famously known for investing in disruptors (and one of Darrow’s early investors), explains in a 2023 blog post that the introduction of AI in the legal profession actually represents the third wave of the ongoing legal tech revolution.

-This illustrates the profound impact of artificial intelligence on the legal industry, marking a significant evolution in the way technology is transforming legal practices.
+This illustrates the impact of artificial intelligence on the legal industry, marking a significant evolution in the way technology is transforming legal practices.

 First wave: 2000-2011